10 Questions with Jonathan Goldston, Financial Planner at Skylight’s Cleveland office

 My family is hugely important to me.
 I’m very proud of my three kids who are now all teenagers.
 They are all good athletes and even better students.
 All of their activities keep my wife and me very busy – whether it’s traveling to hockey games, orchestra, golf, horse-back riding, or now taking our oldest back and forth to college.
 When I get some free time I spend it with my parents who still live in the same Shaker Heights home in which I was raised.
 It’s my Dad’s birthday next week, and he turns 89 years old!
 My Mom is 88, and they aren’t getting any younger, so I help look after them.

 You mention that your older son plays golf – as an inter-collegiate golfer yourself it seems the apple doesn’t fall far from the tree.
 Do you get to play much yourself these days?

-Back at college I was part of a very good team.
+Back in college, I was part of a very good team.
 It was a really big part of my life, and I briefly considered a career teaching the sport.
 After I graduated and as time brought more responsibilities, I didn’t have the time to keep pace with my desire to play.
-Fortunately though, my oldest son has recently developed a passion for the game, I’ve now the perfect excuse to get back to more playing!
-People are still pretty complimentary about my game, which is nice, but unfortunately the score card tells a different story at times.
+Fortunately, though, my oldest son has recently developed a passion for the game, I’ve now the perfect excuse to get back to more playing!
+People are still pretty complimentary about my game, which is nice, but unfortunately, the scorecard tells a different story at times.

 You got to play with a pro at the PGA Tour Cleveland Indians Celebrity Pro-Am last summer.
 How did that feel?